Venafi/VenafiPS/docs/functions/New-TppCertificate.md

 ### -CertificateType
 Type of certificate to be created.
-No value provided will default to X509 Server Certificate.
+No value provided will default to X.509 Server Certificate.
-Valid values include 'Code Signing', 'Device', 'Server' (same as default), and 'User'.

 ```yaml
 Type: String